VeryGoodOpenSource/dart_frog/docs/docs/deploy/railway.md

 # Railway 🛤️

-[Railway](https://railway.app) is a cloud platform that can build, deploy, and monitor your http applications with minimal setup.
+[Railway](https://railway.app) is a cloud platform that can build, deploy, and monitor your HTTP applications (like APIs made with Dart Frog) with minimal setup.
 It embraces private networks so you can link databases with other services easily and securely without needing much knowledge of network security.
 It also features:

 - Secret management
 - Autoscaling (both vertically and horizontally), as well as sleeping services when not in use.
-- Auto deployment from Github
+- Auto deployment from GitHub
 - Usage based pricing
 - Hundreds of templates for quickly deploying ready-to-use software
 - Health checks, instant rollbacks, environments, and more